Dargones/anceps/data/completedScansions/README.md

  consonants is long by position.
 This is not generally the case (cf.
  *Allen and Greenough's New Latin Grammar* §603.f.2 and also *Her.
 F.* 916, *Oed.* 541, and *Ag.* 433)
+* Scansion Īōnja is preferred to Īŏnĭa, although the two are metrically equal.
+[Pedecerto](http://www.pedecerto.eu/) tends to prefer Īŏnĭa, but the word comes from Greek, where omega is certainly long.

-Subitŏ is preferred to alternative scansion (subitō), because there are lines in Seneca, when only first scansion is possible, but none in which only the second would be.
+* Subitŏ is preferred to alternative scansion (subitō), because there are lines in Seneca, when only first scansion is possible, but none in which only the second would be.
 Similarly, hīc is preferred.
+* Cui is monosyllabic, unless the line doesn't scan without it being broken into two syllables (cf. *Ag.* 146)

 I keep the lines that Zwierlein marks as possibly not genuine, but there is sometimes a problem in scanning them (e.g. a syllable that is closed must